-- A person, organization or corporation is considered to be endorsing a candidate when aiding a candidate indirectly through acts such as, but not limited to, donating or lending materials to the candidate and/or giving the candidate name recognition. - b) Public endorsement of any candidate or the passage/defeat of any issue, regardless of expense incurred, will be considered a campaign action. - c) A candidate may not be endorsed by an individual or group until after campaigning has begun. - d) Any candidate endorsed by any group or individual must file a Public Endorsement Form with the GEO via email at least one weekday prior to publicizing the endorsement. - e) The only permitted endorsements consist of students, student clubs and student organizations.
-Use of names, pictures, images, or likeness of a staff, faculty, administrator, or university sponsored competitive team, or any other such endorsements are strictly prohibited. - f) Endorsing groups or individuals are not permitted to sell or give out food and beverage on behalf of a candidate.
+- a) A person, organization or corporation is considered to be endorsing a candidate when aiding a candidate indirectly through acts such as, but not limited to, donating or lending materials to the candidate and/or giving the candidate name recognition. - b) Public endorsement of any candidate or the passage/defeat of any issue, regardless of expense incurred, will be considered a campaign action. - c) A candidate may not be endorsed by an individual or group until after campaigning has begun. - d) Any candidate endorsed by any group or individual must file a Public Endorsement Form with the GEO via email at least one weekday prior to publicizing the endorsement. - e) Use of names, pictures, images, or likeness of a staff, faculty, administrator, or university sponsored competitive team, or any other such endorsements are strictly prohibited. - f) Endorsing groups or individuals are not permitted to sell or give out food and beverage on behalf of a candidate. - g) All endorsements will be available to the public.